samfitgen/trgen/docs/Road-Climbing_Road_Race-High_Volume.md

 * **Name**: Basin -4
 * **Duration**: 45 minutes
-* **TSS**: 65.0
+* **TSS**: 62.0
-* **NP**: 186
+* **NP**: 182
-* **IF**: 93%
+* **IF**: 91%

 **Description**:

-> Basin -4 is 4x6-minute sets of out-of-the-saddle ramps into briefly sustained
+> Basin -4 is 4x5-minute sets of optional out-of-the-saddle ramps into briefly
-> segments, all ending in an anaerobic surge out of the saddle.
+> sustained segments, all ending in an all-out surge out of the saddle.
 >
+> The format consists of a set of short plateaus and steady rises in power
-> The format is 1 minute at 85% FTP plus a 1-minute ramp to 95% FTP.
-Then, 1
+> beginning at 85% FTP and ascending all the way to 150% FTP.
-> minute at 95% FTP is followed by a 30-second ramp to 105% FTP where you'll
-> stay for 1 minute before surging to 130% FTP over the next 30 seconds.
 >
-> The final kick includes 30 seconds at 130% FTP and a 30-second ramp to 150%
-> FTP.
->
-> Each recovery valley between intervals is 3 minutes long.
+> Each recovery valley between intervals is 4 minutes long.

 ### Wednesday